cmakride/SCRFA-frontend/README.md

  Added the Color Palette, for time sake, added in each color depending on the row number, for example in tailwind text-row3-5 would be the third row and 5th color to the right so based on the pdf file this would be the red color #E9261D

  ### Friday 06/24/2022:
  Did a focused hour before had to go into work.
 Setup the Navbar component, home page component, Installed React Router Dom.
 Wrapped the App component in Router so NavLinks can work in the Navbar.
-Wrote first route in App.jsx for "/" which was set to the <Home/> Component.
+Wrote first route in App.jsx for "/" which was set to the Home Component.
 Setup basic Navbar styling.
 Once get back will start to build out the Hamburger Functionality and Search bar drop down.

  ### Monday 06/27/2022:
  Today was a productive day.
 Had to work this past weekend so today was the first "full day" focusing on the project.
 Started at about 11-12 with building and styling the NavBar as it would look when a user first arrives on the site.
 This took about an hour-hour and a half.
 Next goal was to get the Navbar functional and styled fully for Desktop.
 This included building the "hamburger" Icon to display a dropdown menu when clicked.
 This was done using React's "useState".
 The Dropdown menu was made into a component and there are additional components for each services category, Data&Research, Geography&Mapping etc...
 I did this to try and make it easier to understand and follow the code.
 This took about 1 hour and a half - 2 hours.
 It is 8:30 now, am going to take a small break and come back to try and complete the "hamburger" menu dropdown specifically when click on the dropdown the "hamburger" turns into a cross to represent closing the menu.
 I want to make the dropdown menu mobile responsive before the night ends.
 Goals are icon change when the navbar menu is activated and mobile responsive for the dropdown menu.